nghiavtr/FuSeq/README.md

 ## 7. Pratical examples of using FuSeq

 In this section, we introduce how to use FuSeq by a step-by-step tutorial using several public real RNA-seq samples.
+This aims to test FuSeq by just doing a copy-and-paste of the example commands.
 For simplicity, in this practice, the FuSeq software, the annotation, RNA-seq data samples, and the results of fusion detection are put togetther in the same (current) folder.

 ### 7.1.
 Download and install